 and clarify its usage and definition.

 Furthermore, to ensure backward compatibility with existing RADIUS

 implementations, as well as compatibility between RADIUS and Diameter,

-the following restrictions are imposed on extensions considered by the
+the following restriction is imposed on extensions considered by the

-All documents produced MUST specify means of interoperation with legacy
+All documents produced must specify means of interoperation with legacy

-RADIUS and, if possible, be backward compatible with existing
+RADIUS and, if possible, be backward compatible with existing RADIUS

 The immediate goals of the RADEXT working group are to address the